ElvisNjogu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that deletes the file betty
+Script that deletes the directory my_first_directory